hoprnet/hoprnet/packages/ethereum/README.md

 - HoprDistributor
 - HoprWrapper

-6. <del>writeJson is next inline https://github.com/foundry-rs/foundry/pull/3595, to save deployed addressed used in function `writeEnvironment()` in `contracts/script/utils/EnvironmentConfig.s.sol`</del> As `writeJson` got introduced in the foundry nightly release but its smart contract hasn't been introduced in `forge-std`.
+6. <del>writeJson is next inline https://github.com/foundry-rs/foundry/pull/3595, to save deployed addressed used in function `writeNetwork()` in `contracts/script/utils/NetworkConfig.s.sol`</del> As `writeJson` got introduced in the foundry nightly release but its smart contract hasn't been introduced in `forge-std`.
 The current walk-around is to manually add `serialize*` functions [mentioned in the PR](https://github.com/foundry-rs/foundry/pull/3595) into the `Vm.sol` contract.
    However, to fully unleash the power of `writeJson`, especially for nested arrays, compiler version needs to be bumped to `>=0.8.0`.
 Therefore, a few contracts bumped to `pragma solidity >=0.6.0 <0.9.0;`, such as

 - src/HoprToken.sol (^0.6.0)